-Ash Wednesday is the start of the fasting period known as Lent in the Christian Church yearly calendar.
+Ash Wednesday is the start of a period known as Lent in the Christian Church yearly calendar.
 During this period, special food rules traditionally applied.

 The day of Ash Wednesday is a day of repentance.
 Palm crosses from the previous year’s Palm Sunday are burnt to produce ashes used to mark the foreheads of church goers as a sign of penitence.

 All eggs, dairy, and meat in the house had to be used by before today.